MikroElektronika/mikrosdk_click_v2/clicks/buck5/DETAILS.md

 > Buck 5 Click is a high-efficiency buck DC/DC converter, which can provide digitally
 > adjusted step-down voltage on its output while delivering a considerable amount of current.
-> Buck 5 click accepts a wide voltage range on its input - from 5V to 30V.
+> Buck 5 Click accepts a wide voltage range on its input - from 5V to 30V.
 The output voltage
 > may be adjusted via the SPI interface, in the range from 0.9V to approximately 5.5V.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes driver init, and enables the click board.
+> Initializes driver init, and enables the Click board.

 ```c